-Regular meetings of the Board of Elders shall be held without call or notice once a month on the day designated by the Board at its previous meeting.
+Regular meetings of the Board of Elders may be held without call or notice once a month on the day designated by the Board at its previous meeting.
 Regular meetings shall be open to church members.

 Notwithstanding anything to the contrary provided in these Bylaws, any meeting (whether regular or special) of the Board of Elders may be held at any place within or without the State of Texas.

 Members of the Board of Elders may participate in a meeting through the use of a conference call by telephone or similar communication equipment, so long as all members participating in such meeting can hear one another.